Bodix/Evolunity/README.md

 - `Spawner` - Spawns objects one-time or periodically.
 Based on `PeriodicBehaviour`.
 - `InputReader` - Reads click, drag and zoom (cross-platform).
 - `LongPressReader` - Reads long press (cross-platform).
+- `GifImage` - Plays an array of sprites like a gif.
 - `FPSCounter` - Counts FPS and outputs it to the `Text` component.
 - `Comment` - Contains a comment to the GameObject.
 - `DevelopmentOnly` - Destroys/disable the object if the *DEVELOPMENT* define is not set in the project settings.